Obtaining a Lien Release on a Vehicle

 How to Obtain a Lien Release

 - Satisfy the terms of the loan by paying the balance of the loan back to the lender, including any interest incurred.
-Lien release documents are typically sent to the borrower within 30 days of the final payment.
+Pursuant to Industry Guidance issued by the Department, the lender must execute a release of the security interest and mail or deliver the release to the owner upon clearance of the payment, and no later than three business days following such clearance.
 The lender will also notify the Department of Motor Vehicles (DMV) that the loan has been paid in full.

 - If you don't receive the lien release, submit a request to your lender for proof that the loan has been satisfied.
 This request can be made through the DMV or directly to the lender.